franzprante/reprod-fin-copied/content/post/2017-01-23-r-markdown-for-the-enterprise.md

 ![After a new analysis is delivered](new_analysis.png)

-A new R analysis is delivered in a Powerpoint presentation; everyone thinks that the insights are very valuable and want more associates to see it.
+A new R analysis is delivered in a PowerPoint presentation; everyone thinks that the insights are very valuable and want more associates to see it.
 Almost immediately, the following 3 requests are made:

 - **“...We need it broken out by”** - The presentation needs to be split by a specific segment.
 The segment is normally  geographical or managerial in nature.